This article is intended to provide an architect-level view of Google’s cloud-computing services - the Google Cloud Platform (GCP).

 - Cloud Functions manages code fragments; you provide very fine-grained logical modules in various supported languages and Google deploys and scales them.

-Using Compute Engine to deploy code to VMs is often the easiest way to move exisitng software from an on-premise environment to a cloud environment; the hassles of maintaining hardware and networks is moved to Google while little or no change is needed to the software.
+Using Compute Engine to deploy code to VMs is often the easiest way to move existing software from an on-premise environment to a cloud environment; the hassles of maintaining hardware and networks is moved to Google while little or no change is needed to the software.
 It also allows the VM size to be changed easily - a simple config command can increase or decrease the CPU, IO or RAM capacity of the host.
-However scalability is limited; it is possible (with some effort) to get GCP to manage a pool of identical VMs where the pool is increased when the load on existing VMs exceeds a threshold and the pool is decreased when load drops.
-However scaling in this way is clumsy and relatively slow.
+However scalability is limited.
+It is possible (with some effort) to get GCP to manage a pool of identical VMs where the pool is increased when the load on existing VMs exceeds a threshold and the pool is decreased when load drops; nevertheless scaling in this way is clumsy and relatively slow.
 It is also difficult to “scale down to zero” when there is no work to do (something very useful for development environments for example, or systems that only intermittently process data).
 And in general, VMs are the most expensive of the various options for performing data processing.
 Compute Engine also provides little support for microservice architectures, for restarting software when it crashes, for distributing configuration information, performing elegant “rolling updates”, etc. - you need to take care of all that yourself.

 Kubernetes provides a lot of support for managing cooperating software components.
 Each “unit of software” must be packaged as a “container image” and stored in a container registry.
 Kubernetes configuration files then specify how many instances of each unit should be running, how load-balancers should distribute data across them, what should happen if a software unit (or the hardware on which it is running) crashes, where logging output should be forwarded to, and various other details.
 The Kubernetes infrastructure then does its best to ensure that the current state matches the desired configuration - starting and stopping software, injecting configuration, updating load-balancers, and performing various other tasks.
 If you have a set of collaborating software components, Kubernetes is a good option to look into.
 Kubernetes is also slightly cheaper than Compute Engine per CPU cycle, as GCP can do some optimisation regarding placement of software.
 But the biggest saving is in developer and sysadmin time.
 One limitation is that the “containers” must be Linux-based; any desired Linux userspace may be used within the container image but (unlike Compute Engine VMs) the underlying OS kernel is always Linux.
 Another is that the “worker nodes” in a Kubernetes cluster are a set of VMs allocated via Compute Engine; scaling a Kubernetes workload occurs rapidly as long as the Kubernetes cluster size does not need to be increased.
 However scaling the number of worker nodes in a Kubernetes cluster is not as rapid or easy as scaling with AppEngine or Cloud Functions.

 AppEngine provides a “Platform as a Service” for writing request-response based software, eg webservers.
 In general, the concept of AppEngine is that developers write code in one of the supported frameworks (eg Nodejs or Java Servlet Engine) and AppEngine then takes care of building, packaging and deploying the software.
 AppEngine also takes care of many aspects related to scaling, load-balancing, monitoring/logging, and (when needed) rollbacks.
-Howver when letting AppEngine take care of all of this, there are some limitations: only specific frameworks are supports, the app must be a request/response type application, the maximum duration of each request is limited to a few minutes, and the OS environment is not under the control of the developer (eg external helper apps cannot be provided).
+However when letting AppEngine take care of all of this, there are some limitations: only specific frameworks are supports, the app must be a request/response type application, the maximum duration of each request is limited to a few minutes, and the OS environment is not under the control of the developer (eg external helper apps cannot be provided).
 AppEngine is significantly cheaper than Compute Engine VMs and Kubernetes, as GCP can perform some internal optimisations.
 AppEngine apps can also be scaled rapidly (up or down) in response to incoming load.
 When no load is present, the number of instances can scale down to zero - and thus no costs are incurred; this is very useful for development environments!

 The “AppEngine Flexible” variant is somewhere between AppEngine and Kubernetes - the developer can take responsiblity for software build and packaging, delivering a container image for execution by AppEngine.
 However prices are higher than AppEngine Standard, and there are some additional limitations.